Governance Entry 00 of 25

 Reciprocity means rules must remain defensible when positions reverse.
 A majority should ask what the rule feels like from the minority position.
 A taxpayer should ask what public goods he depends on.
 A dependent should ask what burden others carry.
 An official should ask what constraints he would want if his opponent held the same office.
 A present citizen should ask what future citizens will inherit.

 Constraint means authority must be bounded.
-Constitutions, laws, rights, procedures, courts, records, elections, audits, budgets, public deliberation, term limits, federal structure, and transparency all exist because power is tempting.
+Constitutions, laws, rights, procedures, courts, records, elections, audits, budgets, public deliberation, term limits, divided authority, and transparency all exist because power is tempting.
 Constraint is not a decorative obstacle.
 It is how public trust survives ambition, fear, emergency, faction, and ordinary human weakness.

 Competence matters because governance is not merely moral expression.
 A policy that cannot be administered honestly becomes a promise that teaches cynicism.
 A budget that cannot be sustained becomes debt placed on people who did not consent.
 A rule that cannot be enforced fairly becomes selective power.
 Governance must care about capacity, implementation, maintenance, and feedback.